gkonto/expression_evaluator/README.md

 			         (line1): 'expression'		'value'
 			         (line2): 'expression2'		'value2'

-	-d [no, yes]           : Shows the detailed calculation from the beginning to the end. (default : yes) -t [run, do_not_run]   : Runs the built in expressions (just for testing). (default : run)
+	-d [no, yes]           : Shows the detailed calculation from the beginning to the end. (default : yes) [NOT WORKING YET] -t [run, do_not_run]   : Runs the built in expressions (just for testing). (default : run)